marvinneugebauer/Master/README.md

-#  Image based object detection of street scenes with the help of depth estimations
+#  Improving image based object detection of street scenes with the help of depth estimations